 - To improve the lives and survival rates of patients affected by leukemia, as well as their relatives, worldwide

 - To support patient leaders in providing help and support to leukemia patients and their relatives

 - To provide a platform for education and best practice sharing of leukemia patient groups world wide

 - To collaborate with other stakeholders involved in research, treatment and care of leukemia patients

-The Leukemia Patient Advocates Foundation hosts the global "CML Advocates Network" (http://cmladvocates.net) more than 100 patient organisations in almost 80 countries on all continents.
-The CML Advocates Network is a worldwide network designed and run by CML patients and carers who are registered patient group advocates and organisers.
+Hosted by the Leukemia Patient Advocates Foundation, the global "CML Advocates Network" (http://cmladvocates.net) connects 115 patient organisations in 86 countries on all continents.
+The XCML Advocates Network is a worldwide network designed and run by CML patients and carers who are registered patient group advocates and organisers.